Hitchhiking Tips: Hitchhiking the World – the Right Way!

 And if you’re planning to hitch with a pet, make sure to read this awesome article from Roving Snails!

-I don’t have experience hitching everywhere, so check out some other cool guides like this hitchhiker’s guide to Myanmar!
+I don’t have experience hitching everywhere, so check out some other cool guides like this hitchhiker’s guide to Myanmar or hitchhiking the Azores!
 And don’t forget that sometimes countries require visas – check out the ESTA Renewal site for the States rules and regulations.